 Dr. Lamy is very active in the broader Essex County Community where he serves as mentor to several young men and women in high school and in college.
 He is a recognized member of Who’s Who Among American Colleges and Universities Professionals; American College Personnel Association; American Counseling Association; and the Association for the Study of Higher Education.
 He is a member of the Editorial Board for the Leadership Exchange Journal from the National Association of Student Personnel Administrators; previous member of several conference planning committees for the American Association of Colleges and Universities and the New Jersey Association for Affirmative Action in Higher Education.

-As Vice President Global Programs and Professional Studies, Peter Jeong oversees all aspects of Global Affairs and Professional Studies areas, including Global Partnerships, International Programs, International Students Recruitment Initiatives, Corporate Trainings, Continuing Education Programs, the American Language Center, and Advance Technology Institute.
+As Vice President for Global Programs and Professional Studies since 1997, Peter Jeong oversees all aspects of Global Affairs and Professional Studies areas, including Global Partnerships, International Programs, International Students Recruitment Initiatives, Corporate Trainings, Continuing Education Programs, the American Language Center, and Advance Technology Institute.

-Mr. Jeong has been affiliated with Bloomfield College since 1989, when he held the position of Coordinator and Assistant Professor in the Department of Computer Information Systems.
-He was appointed to his current position as Vice President in July 1997.
-As Computer Scientist, He has done extensive research in database management, operating systems, data communications and networks, programming languages, and Internet technologies.
-He is a Cisco Certified Instructor and Regional Academy Instructor.
+He has been affiliated with Bloomfield College since 1989, when he held the position of Coordinator and Assistant Professor in the Department of Computer Information Systems.
+As Computer Scientist, he has done extensive research and teaching in artificial intelligence, database management, operating systems, data communications and networks, and programming languages.

-Since 2000, Mr. Jeong has developed the College’s international programs in countries like Korea, China, Japan, Taiwan, Mongolia, Romania, Peru, Egypt, and Brazil through the office of International Training and Professional Studies.
-He has provided global education outreach to international students and educators in conjunction with more than 230 colleges, universities, and government agencies in more than 30 countries.
-Under his leadership, the College is currently offering a variety of programs, from International teacher training programs to advanced technology courses at U.S. Corporations.
+Since 2000, he has developed the College’s international programs in more than 30 countries like Korea, China, Japan, Taiwan, Saudi Arabia, Romania, Peru, Vietnam, Thailand, Italy and Brazil through the office of International Training and Professional Studies.
+He has provided global education outreach to international students and educators in conjunction with more than 260 colleges, universities, and government agencies in more than 30 countries.
+Under his leadership, the College is currently offering a variety of programs, from International teacher training programs to advanced technology courses at U.S. corporations.

-Mr. Jeong received a B.A. in English from Jeonju University, Korea; an M.A. in Linguistics from New York University; a M. Phil. in Linguistics from New York University.
-He studied Computational Linguistics in Ph.D. program at New York University.
+Peter Jeong received an M.A. in Linguistics and a M. Phil. in Computational Linguistics from New York University.
+He studied Artificial Intelligence – Natural Language Processing in the Ph.D. program at New York University.
 He completed the Management and Leadership Program in Higher Education at Harvard University’s Graduate School of Education.
 In 2005, he was awarded an honorary doctorate from the Universidad Inca Garcilaso de la Vega in Peru; in 2005 was made an honorary professor at Richardo Palma University in Peru; in 2006 an honorary doctorate of philosophy from Mongolia International University in Mongolia; and in 2006 was made an honorary professor at Universitate Transilvania din Brasov in Romania.

 As Vice President for Institutional Advancement, Jacqueline Bartley-Oxley, JD oversees all aspects of the College's Office of Institutional Advancement, including Donor Relations, Alumni Relations, the Bloomfield College Fund and College Communications.